Clonbur: Geography

+Lough Coolin

-Located at the foot of Mount Gable, three miles west of Clonbur in County Galway.
-Lough Coolin is accessible via the villages of Ballyveane and Kilbeg Upper.
+Located at the foot of Mount Gable, three miles west of Clonbur, Lough Coolin is accessible via the villages of Ballyveane and Kilbeg Upper in County Galway.
 Beside the lake are the stone cottage ruins of an old village.
-The lake was renowned for white trout until the early 1960s when pike were added to the lake by a local fisherman.
+The lake was known for white trout until the early 1960s when pike were added to the lake by a local fisherman.
 Pike and perch are now the only fish in the lake.
-A stream from the Lough Coolin flows into Lough Mask.
+A stream from Lough Coolin flows into Lough Mask.
 Coolin Lake provides fresh water for the village of Clonbur.